wconrad/wconrad.github.io/_drafts/2014-03-07-fortran-design-target.markdown

 So, FORTRAN 77 it is.

-# Exploiting OOP

-When I read the specification, it almost seems as though there was an object model in the committee's mind.
-I think an object model will pretty much fall out of the spec.
-I intend to match the specification's implied model closely, where practical.
-It just seems easier that way.
-It will be easier to reason about the program if its design matches the specification's implied object model as closely as possible, even if that means extra objects.

 # Be strict on input

 A compliant _processor_ (the specification's word for the compiler or